 - Mince extra lemongrass and store it in an airtight container or zip-lock bag for future use.
 It is good frozen for months.

-- Rice noodles are available in different widths; therefore, adjust cooking time accordingly.
-It should have some body when cooked.
+- Rice noodles come in different widths; adjust the cooking time accordingly.
+They should have some body when cooked.
 Do not overcook them, as they will become mushy.

-- If you are not eating right away, slightly undercook the noodles and rinse with plenty of cold water.
-Dip quickly in hot water to reheat.
+- If you are not eating right away, slightly undercook the noodles, then rinse them with plenty of cold water.
+Dip them briefly in hot water to reheat.

 - To make carrot shavings or slivers, score the outside of the carrot (1/8″ apart) with a sharp paring knife.
 Shave off 2-inch sections using a vegetable peeler.
 Continue scoring and shaving as needed.